taylorgorman/money-firebase/README.md

 1. Get functions working in emulator - `yarn install`
 1. Write a function (or wait until I need one to do this)
 1. How do I want/need to use the hosting emulator?
-1. Do "preview" deployments on PRs work as expected?
 1. Write firestore rules such that users can only see their own data
 1. Start throwing up some functionality!
 No real styles yet, just make it work.